marinasundstrom/CheckedExceptions/README.md

 Adds checked exceptions to C#/.NET via the ``ThrowsAttribute`` and analyzers and code fixes.

+Generated with help from ChatGPT.

-Similar to in Java.
-Warnings by default.
+Similar to Checked Exceptions in Java.
+But as Warnings by default.

 Works for: Methods, properties (accessors), constructors, lambda expressions, and local functions.

 Supports propagation of the warnings.
 Also deals with inheritance for exceptions.

+Examples below, and in the "Test" project.

+## Purpose

+Being explicit about the exceptions being thrown, and letting the compiler guide you in catching them.

+Since .NET already uses exceptions.

+## Contents

 Analyzers:
 * Unhandled exception (THROW001)